dflamholc/C4DIncrementRenderSave/README.md

 __Version LOG__

-_Initial release 22-10-2016_
+Initial release 22-10-2016

 _-- IncrementRenderSavePV_v1.1_

 _-- IncrementRenderSaveRgn_v1.1_

-_Second release 29-10-2016_
+Second release 29-10-2016

 _-- IcrementRenderSavePV_v1.3_

 	- Implemented creation of a subfolder which all incremented versions are saved into.
-	- Implemented creation of a .nfo file where the user can set the desired number of incremented files to be kept in the subfolder, before the oldest one by date/time will be deleted.
+	- Implemented creation of a .nfo file where the user can set the desired number of incremented files, to be kept in the subfolder, before the oldest one by date/time will be deleted.

 __DESCRIPTIOIN & INTENDED USE__